comicrelief/component-library/src/components/Atoms/Picture/Picture.md

-Picture has depenciy of <a href="https://github.com/aFarkas/lazysizes#readme" style="color: blue; text-decoration: underline;">lazysizes</a> for lazyload
+Picture has depenciy of <a href="https://github.com/aFarkas/lazysizes#readme" style="color: blue; text-decoration: underline;">lazysizes</a> for lazyload and <a href="https://github.com/aFarkas/lazysizes/tree/master/plugins/blur-up" style="color: blue; text-decoration: underline;">blur-up</a> for image loading state.

 Picture